 With More Time

-Located very close to Salzburg are two spots worth visiting.
+If you have more time (you will be spending the night in Salzburg or tend to move quickly), you can add on a museum or one or two spots near Salzburg that are worth visiting.
 You can squeeze one of them into this one day visit, if you tend to visit places quickly.
 Sound of Music fans may want to add on a tour the Sound of Music sites.

 Located just 20 minutes south of Salzburg by car, Hellbrunn Palace was the summer day residence of the Archbishop of Salzburg.
 The palace is famous for its trick fountains, which are hidden water fountains that surprise guests and spray them with water as they tour the palace.

 To get here, it’s a 20-minute drive or you can take bus 25 from the main train station in Salzburg.
 For a unique experience, go on a boat ride from Salzburg to Hellbrunn Palace on the Salzach River.
 This tour includes the boat transportation to and from Salzburg and then tour the palace.

 Untersberg is a mountain peak located just a short distance south of Salzburg.
 It’s best to do this only if the weather is clear, you have extra time, and you want to ride a cable car up into the mountains above Salzburg.

 You can ride the cable car and then simply enjoy the awesome view.
 From here, you can look out over Salzburg and nearby Berchtesgaden, Germany.
 On a very clear day, you can even see all of the way to Dachstein, the mountain that sits next to Hallstatt.
 If you are a hiker, you can spend hours exploring the hiking trails on top of Untersberg.